 Positive and optimistic are traits I see over and over again as I've met with hundreds of chief executives.
-This certainly was the case as I met with Paul Levitan, CEO of Galaxy Desserts.
+This certainly was the case as I met with this very successful CEO.

-I donned a hair net and beard net as he gave me a personal tour of the 52,000-square-foot factory that's been featured on The Food Network, and that today churns out nearly 125,000 handmade desserts each day.
-As we walked along the waterfront to our restaurant, it emerged that this story stems from the same optimism that is so prevalent in chief executives: The optimistic belief that executives who aren't performing well and require “babysitting” might still be worth keeping.
+I donned a hair net and beard net as he gave me a personal tour of the 52,000-square-foot factory that's been featured on The Food Network, and that today churns out nearly 125,000 handmade items each day.
+As we walked to our restaurant, it emerged that this story stems from the same optimism that is so prevalent in chief executives: The optimistic belief that executives who aren't performing well and require “babysitting” might still be worth keeping.

-Paul's sales had been rocketing upward (as they are today), and he was hungry for some strongbandwidth on the team so he could concentrate on finance and internal operations.
+The CEO's sales had been rocketing upward (as they are today), and he was hungry for some strong bandwidth on the team so he could concentrate on finance and internal operations.
 After all, this is a real manufacturing operation, making real products with machines and people—there is great complexity.

-The years 2000 and 2001 rolled by quickly, and the Chief Orbiter wove himself into the fabric at Galaxy.
-He completely dominated the sales area, then began systematically pushing Paul out of “his area.”
+The years 2001 and 2002 rolled by quickly, and the Chief Lightening Catcher wove himself into the fabric at the firm.
+He completely dominated the sales area, then began systematically pushing the CEO out of “his area.”

-Paul's partner, Jean-Yves Charon, handles the creative side and product development, and was even further from customers.
-Rather than complete transparency, the Orbiter's role became the black box from which sales would emerge, and which only he could navigate.
-He made it clear to Paul that the sales team was loyal to him, and that they stayed only because of the special presence of the Chief Orbiter himself.
+The CEO's partner handles the creative side and product development, and was even further from customers.
+Rather than complete transparency, the Lightening Catcher's role became the black box from which sales would emerge, and which only he could navigate.
+He made it clear to the CEO that the sales team was loyal to him, and that they stayed only because of the special presence of the Chief Lightening Catcher himself.

 Lack of transparency and the creation of fiefdoms (or silos) is another red flag.
 Teams should be loyal to the company, and should be interfacing with people in other departments almost as comfortably as their own.
 Executives should be working to reduce barriers within the company, not to erect them.
 That's not to say that there aren't lines of authority, or that anyone, even a chief executive, should be allowed to meddle in a department.
 But there should be few if any secrets.

-Even though the Orbiter always had big new opportunities “about to break wide open,” sales growth flattened out.
-From 2003 to 2005, sales didn't look anything like the end of the 90s.
+Even though the Lightening Catcher always had big new opportunities “about to break wide open,” sales growth flattened out.
+From 2004 to 2006, sales didn't look anything like the end of the 90s.
 But he did a great job of spinning his lackluster performance each time it came up, and increasingly was the center of company drama.
 The sales slump was always someone else's fault.
-If only the Orbiter had more control, he could have made great strides forward.
-Increasingly, he was behaving with the authority and rights of an owner, as though he were partners with Paul and Jean-Yves.
+If only the Lightening Catcher had more control, he could have made great strides forward.
+Increasingly, he was behaving with the authority and rights of an owner, as though he were partners with the founders.

-Paul kept his Alliance group apprised of the Orbiter situation, and they had just one overriding response: Fire him.
-As Paul started to think seriously about that, the Orbiter found a suitor for the company that would bring badly needed cash into the fold.
+The CEO kept his peer group apprised of the Lightening Catcher situation, and they had just one overriding response: Fire him.
+As the CEO started to think seriously about that, the Lightening Catcher found a suitor for the company that would bring badly needed cash into the fold.
 Real talks and due diligence unfolded.
-This was an exciting opportunity for Paul and his partner, and the Chief Orbiter led the project and made sure that he appeared indispensible.
+This was an exciting opportunity for the CEO and his partner, and the Chief Lightening Catcher led the project and made sure that he appeared indispensable.

-But in December of 2005, the Friday before Christmas (Paul knew the exact day from memory), the deal fell through.
-He later learned that it fell through because the other side wasn't comfortable with the Orbiter.
+But in December of 2006, the Friday before Christmas (the CEO knew the exact day from memory), the deal fell through.
+He later learned that it fell through because the other side wasn't comfortable with the Lightening Catcher.

 It was a big setback, but it was also a call to action.
-Paul reached out to his most trusted advisor and instructed him to have three lunches to develop an opinion about the Orbiter's future at Galaxy.
-One lunch with Paul, one lunch with Jean-Yves, and one with the Orbiter.
-At the end of the week, Paul got the advisor's opinion: Fire the Orbiter.
+The CEO reached out to his most trusted adviser and instructed him to have three lunches to develop an opinion about the Lightening Catcher's future at the firm.
+One lunch with the CEO, one lunch with his partner, and one with the Lightening Catcher.
+At the end of the week, the CEO got the adviser's opinion: Fire the Lightening Catcher.

-Paul began the planning.
-He had his legal counsel review the 40-page contract to be sure he gave the Orbiter no grounds to file suit.
+The CEO began the planning.
+He had his legal counsel review the 40-page contract to be sure he gave the Lightening Catcher no grounds to file suit.
 He created a communications plan for the day of the dismissal to keep the other employees calm and to communicate with customers that might be upset or have deals in process.
 He also created an accounts plan to save any customers that might decide to walk.
 A week before D-Day, he got his top HR person involved to help coordinate the minute-by-minute details.

-On April 3, 2006, at 2p.m. the deed was done.
-Paul has this exact moment etched in his mind.
+On May 3, 2007, at 3p.m. the deed was done.
+The CEO has this exact moment etched in his mind.

 Most of his careful preparation was in vain.

 No one even thought of quitting.
-They were glad the Orbiter was gone.
+They were glad the Lightening Catcher was gone.
 The sales team had felt micromanaged, and was relieved.

 The phone did not ring off the hook.
 In fact, it hardly rang at all.
 Turns out he wasn't doing all so much.
-When Paul began reaching out to the customers, he learned of problematic behaviors and a conflict of interest (the orbiter's wife was in a related business) that was bothersome to customers.
-Several customers had stayed with Galaxy despite the Orbiter, only because the product was so outstanding.
-They were delighted that the Orbiter would now be revolving in some other galaxy.
+When the CEO began reaching out to the customers, he learned of problematic behaviors and a conflict of interest that was bothersome to customers.
+Several customers had stayed with the firm despite the Lightening Catcher, only because the product was so outstanding.
+They were delighted that the Lightening Catcher would catching bolts in some other sky.

 There was no lawsuit.
 This preparation, well advised, was worthwhile.
 The big surprise was the collective sigh of relief throughout the organization.
 No more drama.
 No contentiousness.
 Everybody could just focus on their work without all the negativity that had crept in.
-Three months after the departure, with his creative juices un-impinged by the Orbiter's presence, Jean-Yves came up with Mousse Duos, an innovative new product that has become 23% of total sales and their hottest product.
-In five months, with Paul and his sales team reenergized, they brought in the Target account, which now represents 25% of total sales.
+Three months after the departure, with his creative juices un-impinged by the Lightening Catcher's presence, the founder came up with an innovative new product that has become 23% of total sales and their hottest product.
+In five months, with the CEO and his sales team reenergized, they brought in a huge mass merchant, which now represents 25% of total sales.
 Although it’s hard to measure, the return to a healthy culture made a real difference in sales, profits, innovation, and in the work environment.

-Paul says, “I think we delayed our growth by at least two years because we brought the Orbiter on board.
+The CEO says, “I think we delayed our growth by at least two years because we brought the Lightening Catcher on board.
 In hindsight, it all seems so obvious, but it was really difficult to get clarity on the situation at the time.”

 It is difficult.
 I have personally kept a charlatan on my management team for years too long.
 And it cost me big.
-But never again for me, and Paul has sworn a similar oath.
+But never again for me, and this CEO has sworn a similar oath.

-If you look today, Galaxy Desserts is none the worse for wear.
-They're having a banner year, and in December 2008, the last time I saw Paul at an Alliance of Chief Executives function, his biggest problem was how to keep up with the demand.
-Even without the oh-so-important Chief Orbiter.
+If you look today, this firm is none the worse for wear.
+They're having a banner year, and in December 2009, his biggest problem was how to keep up with the demand.
+Even without the oh-so-important Lightening Catcher.

 - Stay alert to top team members that seem overly focused on themselves and what they want.
 Great team members play for the team.